 Deck Design Software

 To begin with, it’s better to grab a sheet of paper to try out your ideas.
-Resist the lure of the complex online design software.
+Resist the lure of complex online design software.
 Useful as these free tools can be for working out the quantity of materials you will need, their prime purpose is often to help sell more decking and ancillary products like railings.
 So keep that in mind, as the software’s suggestions may not be the best design for your property.

 Deck design software can often come up with unnecessarily complicated schemes.
-Complex designs can look good on the computer screen but in reality they don’t usually make the best use of the available space and will often make areas feel awkward.
+Complex designs can look good on the computer screen but in reality, they don’t usually make the best use of the available space and will often make areas feel awkward.
 This is especially true if there are lots of unnecessary level changes and angles in the design.
 Good design is usually very simple in concept.

 How to Incorporate Changes in Level in Your Deck

 Changes of level need to be handled with particular care, as these will have an enormous impact on how you use your garden.
-A level change will create exciting opportunities to make a stunning use of the space.
+A level change will create exciting opportunities to make stunning use of the space.

-Done correctly, a change in height from one part of your deck to the surrounding areas of garden will enable you to add interesting features like built-in seating, planting beds, lighting effects and water features.
+Done correctly, a change in height from one part of your deck to the surrounding areas of the garden will enable you to add interesting features like built-in seating, planting beds, lighting effects and water features.

-The main thing to make sure you do with a level change is incorporate it in a way that flows naturally so that it is instinctive and easy to get from one area to another.
+The main thing to make sure you do with a level change is to incorporate it in a way that flows naturally so that it is instinctive and easy to get from one area to another.
 You don’t want your friends and family tripping up on an unexpected level change.